EddyVerbruggen/nativescript-plugin-firebase/docs/DATABASE.md

 firebaseWebApi.database().ref(path).transaction(currentValue => {
       if (currentValue === null) {
-        return null; // Do nothing if this value doesn't exist
+        return null; // Do nothing if this value doesn't exist or return undefined (null works here because theres nothing at this path)
        //return 0    // If you want to put a 0 in if no value exist } else {
         return ++currentValue; // increment the value